vaib-dev/Courses/6-computer-networks/3-osi-model.md

 ## TCP/IP Model
 TCP/IP that is Transmission Control Protocol and Internet Protocol was developed by Department of Defence's Project Research Agency (ARPA, later DARPA) as a part of a research project of network interconnection to connect remote machines.

-The features that stood out during the research, which led to making the TCP/IP reference model were support for a flexible architecture.
+The features that stood out during the research, which led to making the TCP/IP model were support for a flexible architecture.
 Adding more machines to a network was easy.
 The network was robust, and connections remained intact until the source and destination machines were functioning.
 The overall idea was to allow one application on one computer to talk to(send data packets) another application running on different computer.
 When TCP/IP arrived on the scene, it had to conform to the seven layers in the OSI model, but it made things easier on everyone by combining them into the following layers:
-1. Application layer
-2. Transport layer
-3. Internet layer
-4. Network access layer (Subnet)

 The following figure shows comparison and relationships of OSI and TCP/IP.